epw/consensus/Consensus Book.md

 In addition to playing to find out what happens, during these scenes you should ask questions that get at things which interest you and seem like they might be useful to build on.
 Leading questions help ensure that the player will have an answer, and doesn’t just feel overwhelmed with the need to make up more details about their character than they know.
 Don’t just ask "What was school like?"
 Instead ask, “What was the name of your biggest bully in High School?
 What did they do to you?”
 Build on the answers, so if the player answers “Kevin James, he took my lunch money”, maybe ask why Kevin singled you out over the rest of your classmates..
 You’re seeking answers that will not only help you characterize the Mages, but also demonstrate answers to the Mages’ three questions, and help you understand their Stressors.
 You even may be able to ask questions that start to develop parts of the world that may be used as Forces.
 Asking an Inspired who sells “Chemically Assisted Experiences” the question “Who are your most reliable customers?” might suggest a group that could easily become a Force.

 You can sometimes use leading questions to push the world in a particular direction.
-If you ask the Hedge Mage, "What did you offer to the Star Cult in order to ensure your herb chest is always full?" you’re establishing that there’s a Star Cult, and giving the option for the Hedge Mage to be making shady deals.
+If you ask the Hedge Mage, "What did you offer to the Star Cult in order to ensure your herb chest is always full?" you’re establishing that there’s a Star Cult, and giving the option for the Hedge Mage to be making dubious deals.
 If you add “that you didn’t want to?” to the end, it becomes even more pointed.

 You can go deeper here than earlier in character creation, as long as the answers keep giving the table interesting stuff to work with.